 Jump to navigation

-Dionysis R. Rigopoulos holds a diploma from the National Technical University of Athens (NTUA), and M.Sc. & Ph.D. degrees from Carnegie Mellon University.
-He has been working in the public sector since 1983.
+Dionysis R. Rigopoulos holds a diploma from the National Technical University of Athens (NTUA), and M.Sc. & Ph.D. degrees from Carnegie Mellon University (computational modeling for design).
+He has been working in the public sector since 1983 (Civil Aviation Authority and NTUA).
 He has lectured at NTUA and is an instructor at the National Center for Public Administration and Local Government (EKDDA).
+Member of the Open Governance Working Group of GFOSS – Open Technologies Alliance.
+His CAD-related work includes the development and application of a tele-education platform and training software (1997), a book, scientific papers, and course notes.